Interfaces

 Auth Server

-The entrypoint to the SDK is via the zksyncAccountConnector to connect to the Auth Server.
-This takes the auth domain, session, and basic app information (name, icon).
+The entrypoint to the SDK is via the zksyncSsoConnector to connect to the Auth Server.
+This takes the session config, basic app information (name, icon), and Auth Server URL.
 The fully expanded type looks like:

 metadata?: {